Hurricane Harvey – What should you do after extensive flooding?

-Detailed cleaning & specialty cleaning agent application is required after removing heavy organic soils and contaminants.
-The process involves thorough cleaning of the remaining materials or components before the application of a cleaning.
+Detailed cleaning & specialty cleaning agents must be applied after removing heavy organic soils and contaminants.
+The process involves thorough cleaning of the interior before applying any specialist cleaning agents.

-– Detailed Inspection – An inspection needs to be conducted to determine the extent of water migration and will help to define a plan to dry and restore both building and content materials.
+Thorough inspection will determine the extent of water migration and will help to create a plan to dry and restore both affected building and contents.
+Some contents may be salvaged with the use of our state-of-the-art contents cleaning equipment and trained contents specialists.